2184-Aditya-Kumar-Singh/University-Selection-Dashboard/README.md

 ## 🙋 About

-Built by me while researching master's programmes for a 2029 intake.
+Built while researching master's programmes for a 2029 intake.
 Feedback and suggestions welcome — feel free to open an issue.